Joey Meneses Player Props: Nationals vs. Cubs

-Joey Meneses -- with a slugging percentage of .444 in his past 10 games, including two extra-base hits -- will be in action for the Washington Nationals against the Chicago Cubs, with Hayden Wesneski on the hill, on May 2 at 7:05 PM ET.
+On Wednesday, Joey Meneses (.348 on-base percentage in past 10 games, 52 points above season-long percentage) and the Washington Nationals face the Chicago Cubs, whose starting pitcher will be Marcus Stroman.
+First pitch is at 7:05 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Cubs.
+In his most recent game he had a hitless showing (0-for-4) against the Cubs.

 Joey Meneses Game Info & Props vs. the Cubs